Menorca in 2 Days: everything you need to know

 Lobster stew| ©Eugene Peretz

-Not so soon: there is still one more point left for your itinerary.
-And is that the best sunsets are seen on the north coast of Menorca.
-That's why, depending on the time the sun sets, it would be great if you go north.
-And for that:
+Not so fast: there's one more stop on your itinerary.
+The best sunsets are on the north coast of Menorca.
+So, depending on what time the sun sets, it would be great to head north.
+To do so:

-• You have the option to take the car again.
+• You have the option of taking the car again.

-• You can go by bus.
-For that, you will have to go back to Ciutadella first and then take another one to Fornells.
+• You can take the bus.
+To do this, you'll have to return to Ciutadella first and then take another bus to Fornells

-• I advise you to take a cab or Uber if you can't drive.
-In about 30 minutes you will arrive in Fornells, a small coastal town with beautiful architecture and nestled between hills and is also the starting point for different boat trips.
+• I recommend taking a taxi or Uber if you can't drive.
+In about 30 minutes, you'll arrive in Fornells, a small coastal town with beautiful architecture nestled between hills, which is also the starting point for various boat trips.

-If it is still daylight, the best thing to do is to go straight there for a walk and a bite to eat.
-In Fornells you can eat a phenomenal lobster stew.
-In fact, you can eat it right in front of the sea, in restaurants like Sa Llagosta, while watching the sky turn orange.
+If it's still daylight, it's best to go straight there for a walk and something to eat.
+In Fornells, you can enjoy a phenomenal lobster stew.
+In fact, you can eat it right in front of the sea, in restaurants such as Sa Llagosta, while you watch the sky turn orange.

-Fornells is very small and quick to walk around, but to see the majesty of the sunset my advice is to go up to the north.
-There you will find the Tower of Fornells, an old military defense and just before the cliff, some viewpoints where you can close your trip in calm, watching one of the best sunsets of the island.
-On the way back, you will only have to drive about 20 minutes to Mahón or take a bus.
-And if you are still looking for more plans, I recommend you to end your trip with a stargazing tour.
+Fornells is very small and quick to explore, but to see the majesty of the sunset, my advice is to head north.
+There you will find the Torre de Fornells, an old military defense, and just before the cliff, some viewpoints where you can end your trip in peace, watching one of the best sunsets on the island.
+On the way back, you only have to drive about 20 minutes to Mahón or take a bus.
+And if you're still looking for more things to do, I recommend ending your trip with a stargazing tour.

 Book a stargazing tour